shivakms/thechesswire/PROMPT.md

 - Rebuild the homepage (`/app/page.tsx`) with visually impressive storytelling and voice-first experience
 - Ensure ElevenLabs female voice is used for all narration via the backend `.env` API key
 - Complete Replay Theater, EchoSage, and SoulCinema hooks on homepage
-- All components must be production-secure, mobile-friendly, and performance-optimized
+- All components must be production-secure, responsive, and performance-optimized

 ## REQUIREMENTS
 - Use framer-motion for animated elements